 According to the Biblical text, we are first introduced to Mount Moriah, today the Temple Mount, with the story of the Binding of Isaac.
 “Take your son, your only son whom you love, Isaac, and go to the land of Moriah and offer him there as an offering on one of the mountains which I will tell you” (Genesis 22:2).
 Abraham called the place “the mountain where G-d is seen” (Genesis 22:14).

 It was only fitting then that many years later the Jewish Temple would be built on this holy ground, officially representing the continuation of the special relationship between G-d and the Jewish people.
 However, when the people wavered from the values that this level of relationship required, the Divine Presence ceased to reveal itself.
 The result was that after standing for hundreds of years, the First Temple was destroyed by the Babylonians in 586 BCE, with the Jews sent into exile.
 The Jews repented and returned to the Land 70 years later, and immediately started building the Second Temple.
-You can learn more about the varied history of the Temple Mount in our post here.

 The Maccabees and the Hanukkah Story

 As you may know, the holiday of Hanukkah is connected to the Second Temple.
 The Seleucid Greeks occupied the Land of Israel in the 2nd century BCE and banned Jewish worship and ritual practices; as one of several drastic measures against the Jews and their ability to worship, the Greeks also purposely desecrated the Holy Temple in Jerusalem and made it unusable.
 The Maccabees, Judean resistance fighters, gained control of the Holy City of Jerusalem, re-sanctified the Temple, and re-established Jewish sovereignty in the Land of Israel.